-To edit an existing VLAN, select the relevant line in the table.
-On the page displayed, change the parameters and click the APPLY button.
+To edit an existing record, in the Hosts section, select the relevant line in the table.
+In the opened window, change the needed parameters and click the SAVE button.

-To remove an existing VLAN, select the checkbox located to the left of the relevant line in the table and click the DELETE button ($\overline{\square}$).
+To remove a record, in the Hosts section, select the checkbox located to the left of the relevant line in the table and click the DELETE button ($\overline{\square}$).